anishathalye/dotbot/README.md

 Link commands are specified as a dictionary mapping targets to source locations.
 Source locations are specified relative to the base directory (that is specified when running the installer).
-Source directory names should contain a trailing "/" character.
+Directory names should *not* contain a trailing "/" character.

 Link commands support an (optional) extended configuration.
 In this type of